J.P. Morgan turns positive as Exxon cuts win back Wall Street

 But global crude prices have now more than doubled from lows a year ago and analysts are beginning to believe that the worst of the bloodletting is over.

-Gresh and his colleagues praised Exxon’s promise to limit capital expenditure at $20 billion to $25 billion until 2025 and raised their price target for the stock from $50 to $56.
+Gresh and his colleagues praised Exxon’s promise to limit capital expenditure at $20 billion to $25 billion until 2025 and raised their price target for the stock to $56 from $50.

 Goldman Sachs had also cited upside from the oil major’s chemicals business and its operations in Guyana, as well as improved free cash flow, and constructive view on crude.